hernantz/blog/content/else-considered-harmful.md

     return parsed_record
 ```

-This is supposed to be a guideline on how to express programs with logic
-branches, of course real life is more complex with lots of gray areas.

 Talk about cyclomatic complexity
 https://www.youtube.com/watch?v=dqdsNoApJ80
 https://sobolevn.me/2019/02/python-exceptions-considered-an-antipattern

+## Endif

+This is supposed to be a guideline on how to express programs with logic
+branches, of course real life is more complex with lots of gray areas.
+The
+examples here are not real world snippets, but simply put to make a point.